Bilallamrani/Site-Restaurant/README.md

 #### Responsive Design:
 The website is optimized to provide an optimal viewing experience across a variety of screen sizes, ranging from small mobile devices to large desktop screens.

-Feel free to explore the website and appreciate the culinary journey it offers!
+Feel free to explore the website and appreciate the culinary journey it offers!!